-Led by the dedicated and accomplished Chancellor Richard H. Wells, the University of Wisconsin Oshkosh's administration continues to drive Wisconsin forward by providing high-quality, affordable and comprehensive education to our students and community.
+Led by the dedicated and accomplished Chancellor Andrew Leavitt, the University of Wisconsin Oshkosh's administration continues to drive Wisconsin forward by providing high-quality, affordable and comprehensive education to our students and community.
 Students, faculty, staff and the community are given numerous avenues at UW Oshkosh to contribute to the Wisconsin Idea, through research and volunteering.

 Stretching beyond campus, UW Oshkosh's responsiveness to our region's, state's and nation's economic and leadership demands is evident through our colloborations throughout the region.
 The University provides an array of services to small businesses, organizations, has the Oshkosh Sports Complex as an exceptional community athletic venue for high school and middle school teams and provides learning opportunities for retired community members.